 The Group does not follow any code or standard on payment practice as it is the Group's policy to settle creditors promptly on mutually agreed terms.
-The number of days' billings from suppliers outstanding at 31 March 2010 was 52 days (2009 - 42 days).
+The number of days' billings from suppliers outstanding at 31 March 2011 was 42 (2010 - 41).